Skip to content

 What makes this different

-Three things Cowork won't do alone.
+Three things a local agent won't do alone.

 A real URL, not a desktop file